Colepng/Snake/to do.md

 #make the login command talk to the server if it has an internet connection✔

-#crate ui for login and crate user
+#crate ui for login and crate user ✔

+#Add ui to the main game

 #change how eveything works by making the server able to talk to mutlitple clients at once